Eric Aldwinckle: Biography

-Born in England in 1909 but sent to Canada in his teens, he apprenticed with printers in Toronto in the 1920s and learned the graphic design trade along the way.
+Born in the UK, Aldwinckle immigrated to the Dominion of Canada in his teens.
+He apprenticed with printers in Toronto in the 1920s and learned the graphic design trade along the way.
 He struck out on his own in 1930, and built a successful design practice on corporate work and illustration, including several covers for Maclean's and illustrating for Mayfair magazine.
 During this period he was active in Toronto's Arts and Letters Club, where in 1938 Bertram Brooker asked him to design the cover of the new issue of its publication The Lamps, which he was editing.
 Aldwinckle was also a regular part-time instructor at the Ontario College of Art.

 In World War II he registered as a conscientious objector, and created several well-known war posters, then became a camouflage designer in Halifax, Nova Scotia.
 In late 1942 he heard that Ottawa was looking for volunteers for its new War Artist program.
 He applied and was accepted, receiving a commission in the Royal Canadian Air Force.
 He attained the rank of Flight Lieutenant while covering RCAF operations in Coastal Command and the 2nd Tactical Air Force.
 During the years 1943-6 he produced over one hundred drawings and paintings in watercolours and oils that remain the property of The Crown and reside permanently with the Canadian War Museum.